matdsolar/LangManager/README.md

 LangManager::send($messageKey, $player);
 ```
-In this example, if the player’s language is set to English, they will receive the message defined by the `welcome_message` key in the `en.ini` file.
+In this example, if the player’s language is set to English, they will receive the message defined by the `welcome_message` key in the `en.yml` file.

 ### Translating Messages with `LangManager::translate()`

-This function is useful for translating strings that are not directly sent to the player, such as pop-ups.
+This method is useful for translating strings that are not directly sent to the player, such as pop-ups.

 **Syntax:**
 ```php